PNDeb/pinenote-handbook/userguide_raw/docs/index.md

 Apart from a number of tweaks aimed at producing an improved user experience on the PineNote, and a few patched packages, you are running a Debian Trixie Operating System which can be maintained as every other system.
-Use ``apt`` or ``aptitude`` to manage you packages. ``gnome-software`` is also installed and should prompt you within GNOME in regular intervals if software updates are available.
+Use ``apt`` or ``aptitude`` to manage you packages.

+* (stock firmware only - image generated after 29.
+Dec 2024 do NOT install gnome-software anymore!) ``gnome-software`` is also installed and should prompt you within GNOME in regular intervals if software updates are available.

 A PineNote package repository is configured by default in this installation.
 For manual configuration of the repository, please refer to [this part of the